Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 For example, Facebook announced back in 2017 that they would start prioritizing link posts that lead to fast-loading pages.
 On the other hand, they also penalize posts that link to slow landing pages.

 Page speed isn’t the only factor that affect how high your posts get placed in the News Feed, though.
-Facebook also penalizes link posts with “clickbaity” headlines like this:
+Facebook also penalizes link posts with “clickbaity” headlines.

 On top of that, link posts that lead to “low-quality web page experiences” such as a lack of actual content, excessive or disruptive ads, or sexual/shocking images will have their rank decreased as well.